senthilece01/senthilece01/README.md

-# Hi there, I'm Mukund 👋
+# Hi there, I'm Senthilkumar 👋

 I’m a passionate **Flutter developer** who loves building beautiful, high-performance, and scalable mobile applications.
 With expertise in **Dart, Firebase, REST APIs, and state management (Provider, GetX, Bloc)**, I enjoy turning ideas into **beautiful and functional mobile experiences with Flutter and Dart**.
 Currently, I lead a team of developers and testers to deliver high-quality mobile applications.